Virginia Men's Basketball Weekly Release

 The Cavaliers had just one steal in their 96-73 loss at Wake Forest (Jan.
 2).
 The last time UVa had only one steal in a game was against Duke on March 5, 1998.
 It wasn’t the fewest steals ever in a game against the Deacs, as UVa went without a steal against Wake Forest on January 4, 1998.

 Junior forward Chris Williams has quietly been UVa’s most consistent player this season.
-Williams has reached double figures in scoring in the last 17 games and in 18 of 20 this season (the two games he failed to reach double figures in scoring, he had nine points).
+Williams has reached double figures in scoring in 18 of his last 19 games (the streak was snapped when he scored five points against Georgia Tech – Feb.
+11) and in 19 of 22 this season.
 In addition to his scoring, Williams has also been a consistent rebounder.
-He has pulled down six or more rebounds in 15 of 20 contests.
+He has pulled down six or more rebounds in 17 of 22 contests.
 Williams registered double-doubles in consecutive contests (Missouri – Jan.
 20 and North Carolina – Jan.
 24).

-On the season, Williams is leading the team in scoring with an average of 15.5 points per game (ninth in the ACC) and 16.7 points per game in ACC contests (eighth in the ACC).
-He is second on the team in rebounds with 6.4 per game.
-Williams leads the team in field goal percentage (minimum of five made field goals per game) at 53.7 percent (108-201) and is second in steals (29).
-Williams is also fifth in free throw percentage (78.7 percent, 70-89) and has made 58 of his last 71 free throws (81.7 percent).
+On the season, Williams is leading the team (eighth in the ACC) in scoring with an average of 14.8 points per game and 15.0 points per game in ACC contests (10th in the ACC).
+He is second on the team in rebounds with 6.4 per game (10th in the ACC).
+Williams leads the team in field goal percentage (minimum of five made field goals per game) at 51.8 percent (114-220, fourth in the ACC) and is second in steals (30).
+Williams is also fifth in free throw percentage (76.0 percent, 73-96).

 The Shooting Touch